kubestash/docs/docs/guides/object-storage/s3-compatible-bucket/index.md

 # Empty output - all files deleted
 ```

+Files are now deleted from the S3 bucket.
+Now, we will restore the data from the backup snapshot.

 **Create RestoreSession:**

 Now, we are going to create a `RestoreSession` object to restore the backed up data into the desired PVC.